SS Persic: Early career

 The Persic continued her return trips services through the 1900s and 1910s.
 Mid-1910 saw the ship fitted with wireless telegraphy.

 World War I service

-The vessel was taken up by the Australian government as a war transport on the outbreak of World War I in 1914, becoming known by the designation HMAT (Hired Military Australian Transport) A34, until 9 November 1917, when Persic was commandeered under the British government's Liner Requisition Scheme.
+The vessel was taken up by the Australian government as a war transport on the outbreak of World War I in 1914, becoming known by the designation HMAT (His Majesty's Australian Transport) A34, until 9 November 1917, when Persic was commandeered under the British government's Liner Requisition Scheme.
 In mid-1918 sailing from Canada as part of an escort going to England, zig-zagging whilst trying to avoid a torpedo, the Persic ran into her sister ship the Runic with no serious damage.